2025 Beirut riots

-On February 14–15, 2025, demonstrations involving road blockades, vandalism and attacks, took place by Hezbollah supporters mostly on the airport road following a blockade of an Mahan Air flight from Tehran to Beirut.
+On February 14–15, 2025, demonstrations involving road blockades, vandalism and attacks, took place by Hezbollah supporters, primarily on the main road leading to Beirut–Rafic Hariri International Airport, following a blockade of an Mahan Air flight from Tehran to Beirut.
 The assault by Hezbollah supporters resulted in the injury of 23 soldiers of the Lebanese Army, UNIFIL Major General Chok Bahadur Dhakal of Nepal, and the torching of a UN vehicle.

 Background

 On February 13, 2025, Lebanese authorities informed Iran that a Beirut-bound Mahan Air flight should not take off as it would not be allowed into Lebanon.
 This was following allegations from Israel that Iran was smuggling resources to Hezbollah through these civilian flights.
 The United States relayed a warning that Israel could strike the airport if the aircraft arrived.
 Hezbollah supporters refuted the decision to block the Iranian aircraft from landing and protested by blocking the road to the airport.

 Events

 February 14

 Hezbollah supporters blocked the road leading to the airport by burning tires and dumping trash.
 Alarabiya news wrote: "Video footage showed Hezbollah supporters carrying flags and chanting sectarian slogans as they pulled UNIFIL troops from their vehicles and beat them."
 The assault resulted in the injury of Major General Chok Bahadur Dhakal from Nepal, the outgoing Deputy Force Commander, and the torching of a UN vehicle.

 The Lebanese Armed Forces intervened to disperse the protesters.
 In an official statement, the army reported that Acting Commander Maj.
 Gen. Hassan Odeh had communicated with UNIFIL, assuring efforts to apprehend those responsible for the attack on its personnel and bring them to justice.